x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-exceeding-receiving-limits-report.md

 ![Report.](../../media/heatmap-sample.png)

 1. Click **Export** to download the data as a csv.
-2. Click **Share** to share the details with others.

-3. Select a mailbox address to view in detail the mailbox owner's contact information.
+2. Select a mailbox address to view in detail the mailbox owner's contact information.
 Contact the mailbox owner to understand why their receiving so much email, so they can reduce their mail volume and have a better experience.